New staff at JTH suggests that the all white company of lawyers should be looking for a black articled clerk, but Jansen has other ideas.

 Jansen watched her scrape back her chair noisily, standing.
 Santie shrugged on her jacket and with a dismissive flick of her thick hair stormed out, her face burning.

 Is homosexuality wrong is probably the most thorny question facing the church today.
-In a family affair Bernard Preston is searching for answers.
+In a family affair Bernard Preston is searching for answers; at new staff at JTH is where it all begins.

 A Family Affair is Bernard Preston's journey of discovery about an alternative lifestyle.